-Under Council Directive 2003/48/EC on the taxation of savings income (the "Savings Directive"), EU Member States are required to provide to the tax authorities of other EU Member States details of payments of interest and other similar income paid by a person established within its jurisdiction to (or for the benefit of) an individual resident in another EU Member State or certain other types of entities established in another EU Member State, except that Austria and Luxembourg will instead impose a withholding system for a transitional period unless during such period they elect otherwise.
-The Luxembourg government has announced its intention to elect out of the withholding system in favour of an automatic exchange of information with effect from 1 January 2015.
+Under Council Directive 2003/48/EC on the taxation of savings income (the "Savings Directive"), EU Member States are required to provide to the tax authorities of other EU Member States details of payments of interest and other similar income paid by a person established within its jurisdiction to (or secured by such a person for the benefit of) an individual resident in another EU Member State or to (or secured for) certain other types of entities established in another EU Member State, except that Austria will instead impose a withholding system for a transitional period (which period will end after agreement on exchange of information is reached between the EU and certain non-EU states) unless during such period it elects otherwise.
+A number of non-EU countries and territories including Switzerland have adopted similar measures.

-The Council of the EU has adopted Council Directive 2014/48/EU (the "Amending Directive") which will, when implemented, amend and broaden the scope of the requirements described above.
-The Amending Directive will expand the range of payments covered by the Savings Directive, in particular, to include additional types of income payable on securities and the circumstances in which payments must be reported or paid subject to withholding.
-For example, payments made to (or for the benefit of) (i) an entity or legal arrangement effectively managed in an EU Member State that is not subject to effective taxation or (ii) a person, entity or legal arrangement established or effectively managed outside of the EU (and outside any third country or territory that has adopted similar measures to the Savings Directive) which indirectly benefit an individual resident in an EU Member State, may fall within the scope of the Savings Directive, as amended.
-The Amending Directive requires EU Member States to adopt national legislation necessary to comply with it by 1 January 2016, which legislation must apply from 1 January 2017.
+The Council of the EU has adopted Council Directive 2014/48/EU (the "Amending Directive") which would, if implemented, amend and broaden the scope of the requirements described above.
+The Amending Directive would expand the range of payments covered by the Savings Directive, in particular, to include additional types of income payable on securities and the circumstances in which payments must be reported or paid subject to withholding.
+For example, payments made to (or secured for) (i) an entity or legal arrangement effectively managed in an EU Member State that is not subject to effective taxation or (ii) a person, entity or legal arrangement established or effectively managed outside of the EU (and outside any non-EU country or territory that has adopted similar measures to the Savings Directive) which indirectly benefit an individual resident in an EU Member States to adopt national legislation necessary to comply with it by 1 January 2016, which legislation must apply from 1 January 2017.